shadiakiki1986/django-zipline-2/README.md

 If there are lingering references to `blotter-finance` in the code or docs, it's because that's what I named the project at first.

+EDIT 2017-06-19: The original `django-zipline` project was renamed to [https://github.com/shadiakiki1986/ffa-blotter](ffa-blotter) with the aim of dropping the zipline engine from it.
+This project was forked from the original project in order to maintain the work done on integrating the zipline engine for a blotter.
+Furthermore, I renamed this to `django-zipline-2` to avoid mistakenly reaching this from a github redirect on `django-zipline`
+(which should redirect to `ffa-blotter`)

 ## Features
 Version 0.0.1